South Africa's Pistorius granted parole over girlfriend's murder

+(FILES) South Africa’s Oscar Pistorius crosses the line to win gold in the men’s 400m – T44 final during the athletics competition at the London 2012 Paralympic Games at the Olympic Stadium in east London on September 8, 2012.
+Photo by BEN STANSALL / AFP

-South Africa’s ex-Olympic runner Oscar Pistorius was granted early release from prison on Friday, a decade after he fatally shot his girlfriend, Reeva Steenkamp, in a crime that gripped the world, prison authorities said.
+South Africa’s ex-Olympic runner Oscar Pistorius will be released from prison in January after he was granted parole on Friday.
+This came a decade after he shot dead his girlfriend, Reeva Steenkamp.

+Steenkamp’s mother was “satisfied” with the parole terms.
+The terms include therapy for anger and gender-based violence issues.

+However, she said she did not believe the ex-athlete was rehabilitated for he had not shown true remorse.

+“She feels heard,” June Steenkamp’s lawyer, Tania Koen, told AFP. “(The ruling) sends a clear message that gender-based violence won’t be tolerated.”

-A parole board reviewing whether Pistorius, 37, was fit for social reintegration decided to place him on parole from January 5, the department of correctional services said.
+A parole board reviewing whether Pistorius, 37, was fit for social reintegration decided to allow him out of prison early.
+This was revealed by the Department of Correctional Services.

-“Mr Pistorius will complete the remainder of the sentence in the system of community corrections and will be subjected to supervision in compliance with parole conditions until his sentence expires”.
+“Mr Pistorius will complete the remainder of the sentence in the system of community corrections.
+He will be subjected to supervision in compliance with parole conditions until his sentence expires,” the department said.

-Earlier Steenkamp’s mother told the parole hearing that she did not believe the ex-athlete was rehabilitated for he had not shown true remorse.
+While she did not oppose parole for Pistorius, Steenkamp’s mother was not convinced he was fully rehabilitated, the spokesman said.

 “Rehabilitation requires someone to engage honestly, with the full truth of his crime and the consequences thereof.
-Nobody can claim to have remorse if they’re not able to engage fully with the truth,” June Steenkamp said in a statement to the board.
+Nobody can claim to have remorse if they’re not able to engage fully with the truth,” she said.

-But her spokesman told the board she was not opposing parole for Pistorius.

 The hearing held at a correctional centre outside Pretoria where he is currently detained, was Pistorius’s second shot at parole in less than eight months.